exercism/common-lisp/README.md

 different Lisp implementations.
 Please find those instructions on those implementations' websites.

-After installing lisp implementations.
+After installing Lisp implementations.
 Check that CIM can see them by running `cim list use`.
 This should list the implementation names suffixed with `-system` (designating that CIM did not install them).
 Then to ensure CIM can use them properly run: